Copyright Law, Library Reproduction, and E-Resources

 Licensed Electronic Resources

-Faculty and administrators should seriously consider these issues when designing curriculum which will depend on electronic rather than print resources, especially if the model of education involved is intended to reach beyond the limits of student registration.
+Faculty and administrators should seriously consider these limitations when designing curriculum which will depend on electronic resources.
+While these resources allow us to reach beyond the limits of our physical premises, they do not permit us to reach beyond the limits of registered institutional affiliation.